chiaolun/science_notes/pages/2025 spring physics lectures.md

 			- Is total momentum the same throughout the interaction?
 				- Yes!
 It follows from the 2nd and 3rd laws, and is always held.
 			- Is total kinetic energy the same throughout the interaction?
 				- No!
 We only showed it was the same before and after the collision.
-During the collision kinetic energy goes down and is .
-You can see this if you think about the case where $v_c = 0$ - at
+During the collision kinetic energy goes down and is minimal at the point of closest approach.
+Consider the case where two objects come in from the left and the right and are stationary at
 			- What is the assumption that we've made that tells us the total kinetic energy before and after the collision will be the same?
 				- The only assumption we have made is that the force with which objects push each other depends only on the distance between them.
 				- Over the course of a collision, they are at any particular inter-object distance exactly twice - the first time while decelerating and the second time while accelerating, with respect to a special velocity $v_c$.